BlackDawg121/SDP-Project/README.md

 print("Destination string: " + b)
 ```

 **_Hint: You can run the C code on your computer to figure out what it is doing to easily convert it to its corresponding Python script.
 Remember, you need not convert line by line.
-We expect an algorithm port from C to Python._**
+We expect an algorithm port from C to Python.
+If you do not prefer the former approach, you can do it in your own way. _** :sunglasses:

 ### Part 2